GoogleChrome/custom-tabs-client/README.md

   * Action button
   * Custom menu items
   * Custom in/out animations
-* Navigation awareness: the browser delivers a callback to the application upon an external navigation.
+* Navigation awareness: the browser delivers callbacks to the application for navigations in the Custom Tab.
 * Performance optimizations:
-  * Pre-warming of the Browser in the background, while avoiding stealing resources from the application
+  * Pre-warming of the Browser in the background, without stealing resources from the application
   * Providing a likely URL in advance to the browser, which may perform speculative work, speeding up page load time.

-These features can be accessed by appending extras to the `ACTION_VIEW` intent and connecting to a bound service in Chrome.
-Here we present the way this is handled in the example client application.
-Feel free to re-use the provided classes in this sample, namely:
+These features are enabled through two mechanisms:

-* `CustomTabUiBuilder`: Builds the intent extras used to customize the Custom Tab UI.
+* Adding extras to the `ACTION_VIEW` intent sent to the browser.
-* `CustomTabActivityManager`: Handles the connection with the background service, the load time optimizations and the "KeepAlive" service.
-* `KeepAliveService`: Empty remote service used by Chrome to keep the application alive.
+* Connecting to a bound service in the target browser.

+### Code Organization

+The code in this repository falls into two parts:

+* `Application/`: Example application code, in the package `org.chromium.customtabsclient`.
+Feel free to re-use the classes within this directory, which are only provided as a convenience.
+In particular, `CustomTabUibuilder` and `CustomTabActivityManager` can be re-used.
+This code is not required to take advantage of Custom Tabs.
+* `customtabs/`: Code within this directory is in the package `android.support.customtabs`.
+This contains code that one needs to use Custom Tabs, regardless of the target browser.
+We encourage you to copy this code as-is in your own projects, without modifications.

+**Compatibility Note:** This version of the example application requires API level 18 (Android 4.3).
+We expect a forthcoming revision to require API level 16 (Android 4.1), like Chrome.

 ## UI Customization

-UI customization is handled by the `CustomTabUiBuilder` class.
-An instance of this class has to be provided to `CustomTabActivityManager.loadUrl()` to load a URL in a custom tab.
+UI customization is done through extras added to the `ACTION_VIEW` intent sent to the browser.
+One can use the convenience builder class `CustomTabUiBuilder`.
+An instance of this class has to be provided to `CustomTabActivityManager.launchUrl()` to load a URL in a Custom Tab.

 **Example:**
 ```java